 Turkey has also fostered close cultural, political, economic, and industrial relations with the Eastern world, particularly with the Middle East and the Turkic states of Central Asia, through membership in organisations such as the Organisation of the Islamic Conference (OIC) and Economic Cooperation Organization (ECO).

-The Turkish economy, the 13th largest economy in the world (in purchasing power parity [PPP] terms), has grown at quite rapid rates, except for the local 2001 crisis and the global crisis that was experienced in late 2008 and 2009.
-The CAGR (Compound Average Growth Rate) realised was 5% over the last decade, where Turkey grew on average by 7% between 2010 and 2017.
-The policy implementations and incentives in 2017 led to a 7.4% gross domestic product (GDP) growth rate, which is the highest rate within G-20 economies.
-With the latest figures, the size of the Turkish economy is 851 billion United States dollars (USD) as of year-end 2017, with a per capita GDP of USD 10,597.
+The Turkish economy, the 19th largest economy in the world , where he CAGR (Compound Average Growth Rate) realised was 5% over the last decade, With the latest figures, the size of the Turkish economy is 906 billion United States dollars (USD) as of year-end 2022, with a per capita GDP of USD 10,655.

-Due to its strong fundamentals, demographic structure, and great potentials, foreign direct investment (FDI) inflows to Turkey have been continuing.
-Including real-estate investments, Turkey attracted USD 14 billion each year on average over the last ten years.
+In addition to its strong fundamentals, demographic structure; near-shoring and reshoring opportunities led foreign direct investment (FDI) inflows to Turkey to continue.
+Including real-estate investments, Turkey attracted USD 13 billion each year on average over the last ten years.

 PwC Turkey supports clients with the local knowledge and skills of its people and with access to a broad range of other professionals across the PwC global network of firms.
 PwC has operated in Turkey since 1981 and has offices in Istanbul, Ankara, Bursa, and Izmir.